Ewen2015/LocalCat/README.md

 pip install localcat
 ```

-## Story behind LocalCat
+## The Story behind LocalCat

-The package is named after a cat named Hulu, owned by my friend Flora.
+LocalCat is named after a cat named Hulu, owned by my friend Flora.
+The inspiration for the name came from the cat's playful and curious nature, which aligns with the goals of the LocalCat package.

 <p align="center">
 <img width="320" height="426.7" src="https://github.com/Ewen2015/LocalCat/blob/main/images/hulu.jpg">